 Long-Form Vs. Short-Form Warnings

-Article 6 of Proposition 65 requires companies with 10 or more employees to provide clear and reasonable warnings to individuals before knowingly and intentionally exposing them to a chemical listed as known to cause cancer or reproductive harm.
+Proposition 65 compliance requires companies with 10 or more employees to provide clear and reasonable warnings to individuals before knowingly and intentionally exposing them to a chemical listed as known to cause cancer or reproductive harm.
 The state maintains such a list, now numbering nearly 1,000 substances.

 A warning is deemed “clear” if it communicates the chemical in question is known to be harmful, and “reasonable” when it is positioned to be seen prior to exposure.
 To accomplish this, companies were given the two options mentioned above.
 Long-form warnings specify a substance and health endpoint, while short-form ones include only health endpoints prior to sale.